chiho13/retailer-manu-dash/README.md

-# Retailer and Manufacuturer admin platform
+# Team Modmarket Admin Platform

 ### HTML, CSS, JQuery and php

 #### Transfer files into local server or upload to FTP server